lukaspustina/docker-demo/README.md

 > Hello 172.17.42.1, I am 172.17.0.53.
 > Hello 172.17.42.1, I am 172.17.0.52.

+After running the demo once, log files from each conainter will be stored in the directory `logs` where you can see, that each container was accessed.
+The logs are generated from inside the containers, using their individual IP address as log file name.

+You can re-run the demo multiple times.

 #### Show Running Containers ####

 If you want to see the number of running containers, run